Android0x09/nccaw-2020-writeup/Challenges/Protect-And-Defend/11/README.md

 Simply concatenate the passwords from the shadow file and submit as the key.
 Easy!

-### Answer:
+## Answer:

 grannypinkieminutecornered

-### Solution:
+## Solution:

-No surprise here, the solution to this challenge won't be so easy as the question claims.
+No surprise here, the solution to this challenge won't be so easy as the challenge claims.
 In order to solve this problem, we can write a program like the Python code below, to solve this for us:

 ```py
 import subprocess